 B ACC 211 Financial Accounting (3)

 A thorough introduction to the basic financial statements including the balance sheet, income statement, and statement of cash flows, with a focus on accounting information that is available to individuals outside an organization.
 The course provides an introduction to the concepts, terminology and principles of financial accounting.
 Students learn about accounting as an information development and communication function that supports economic decision-making.
 The course enables students to analyze financial statements; derive information for personal and organizational decisions from financial statements; and better understand business entities.
+Only one version of B ACC 211 may be taken for credit.
 Not open to freshmen.
 Intended accounting and business majors should enroll in B ACC 211 in the first semester of their sophomore year.
 Offered fall semester only.

 This course will provide an introduction to management accounting.
 Emphasis will be on how managers use externally reported and internal financial information in the decision making process.
 Topics include product costing, activity based costing, variable costing, job order costing, budgeting, cost-volume-profit relationships, and performance measurements and evaluation.
 Prerequisite(s): B ACC 211.
 Offered spring semester only.